ATLFlight/ATLFlightDocs/GettingStarted.md

 ```

 Download the [Hexagon SDK 3.0 for Linux](https://developer.qualcomm.com/download/hexagon/hexagon-sdk-v3-linux.bin).
 You will have to use a browser as it requires QDN registration and a click through.

+Download [qrlsdk](http://support.intrinsyc.com/attachments/download/1011/qrlSDK.tgz).
+You will need a Intrinsyc login to access the file.

 Copy the files to the download dir:
 ```